monkeybutter/goblock_compressor/README.md

 * 20/08/2015: blocker_simple simplified version of the block compressor with a significant improvement in performance.

+* 08/09/2015: blocker_simple_dumb most simple version of the block compressor which relies on the GC to clean allocations.
+Not as efficient as the previous version that makes use of the DuplexChannel but could be useful to understand the basics.

 Test A: compress the file

     np.save("npy1e8.bin", np.arange(1e8)) 763MB